DayneBerg/sparbook/README.md

 # sparbook
-Image-to-text transcription application powered by A.I. and a unique segmentation algorithm.
+Page-to-text transcription application powered by A.I. and a unique segmentation algorithm.

 This project was started around the start of the fall 2020 semester and became a github repo around the start of the spring 2021 semester.
 Development and documentation is ongoing, but dependent on my free time.